 - Service learning and civic departments in high schools and colleges

 - Get Excited for the Red, White and Blue!

-An individual national anthem singing contest for youth ages six to 16 at the time of local entry, and a U.S. citizen or U.S. national.
+An individual national anthem singing contest for youth in grades K-12 at the time of local entry, and a U.S. citizen or U.S. national.
 Youth learn the words to “The Star-Spangled Banner” while expressing their creativity.
 The contest highlights the vocal talent of young people while promoting patriotism.

 - Entry will be judged on vocal ability, mastery of lyrics, originality or interpretation and entertainment value.